lsaravia/MetawebsAssembly/MetawebsAssembly.md

   1. if it is a basal species it does not need predators to survive, then it persists until an extinction event with probability $e$;
   2. if it is a non-basal species it could become extinct with probability $e$ but if it has no prey it could also become extinct with probability $se$.

-These events could happen at random if the necessary conditions are fulfilled, we use the @Gillespie1976a algorithm to simulate the model.
+These events could happen at random if the necessary conditions are fulfilled, to simulate the model we use the @Gillespie1976a algorithm that produces an statistically exact trajectory of the stochastic process [@Black2012].

 We simulated this model in time and it eventually reached a steady state that depends on the migration and extinction probabilities but also on the structure of the metaweb.
 The ratio of immigration vs. extinction $\alpha= c/e$ is hypothesized to be inversely related to the distance to the mainland [@MacArthur1967], and as extinction should be inversely proportional to population size [@Hanski1999], the ratio $\alpha$ is also hypothesized to be related to the local area.